 Walking along the Guadalquivir River was one of the highlights for me; There is a lovely path where one can admire the light twinkling over the water, and watch the rowers in the morning.
-Of interest, there is the Torre del Oro, which is a 13th century defensive tower which today houses the naval museum of Sevilla, and there is also a replica of the "Victoria", one of the ships Cristopher Columbus used on his voyage to the Americas, which can be boardered and explored.
+Of interest, there is the Torre del Oro, which is a 13th-century defensive tower that today houses the naval museum of Sevilla, and there is also a replica of the "Victoria", one of the ships Cristopher Columbus used on his voyage to the Americas, which can be boarded and explored.

-Not too far, one can also visit the "Plaza de toros" (bull ring).
-Bull fighting was recently ruled as part of the "Spanish cultural heritage", and even though I personally believe this is a cruel sport and do not condone the practice (which unfortunately is still common in some parts of Spain, including Sevilla), I think it is interesting to know about it as it is an important part of the Spanish culture.
-In fact, I remember when I was little and on holidays in Catalonia, bullfighting was a big event around town before it was banned.
-Actually, bullfighting also happened in many parts of the South of France, in Portugal and parts of South America.
-The "Plaza de toros" of Sevilla houses a small museum dedicated to the "art" of bullfighting where one can see many paintings depicting fighting scenes, but also many artefacts such as the "matador's" attire, weapons and trophies.
+Not too far, one can also visit the "Plaza de Toros" (bull ring).
+Bullfighting was recently ruled as part of the "Spanish cultural heritage", and even though I believe this is a cruel sport and do not condone the practice (which unfortunately is still common in some parts of Spain, including Sevilla), I think it is interesting to know about it as it is an important part of the Spanish culture.
+I remember when I was little and on holidays in Catalonia, bullfighting was a big event around town before it was banned.
+Bullfighting also happened in many parts of the South of France, in Portugal and parts of South America.
+The "Plaza de Toros" of Sevilla houses a small museum dedicated to the "art" of bullfighting where one can see many paintings depicting fighting scenes, but also many artefacts such as the "matador's" attire, weapons and trophies.

 Seville is also the perfect place to see a Flamenco show.
-Flamenco is an art-form, traditionally associated with Andalusian Gypsies.
+Flamenco is an art form, traditionally associated with Andalusian Gypsies.
 It is usually performed with a singer, instrumental music - usually a guitarist - and a dancer, and it is a very emotional and expressive experience.
-We went to the "casa de la guitarra" and loved it.
-The setting was quite intimate with limited seating so everyone could really be close to the stage.
+We went to the "Casa de la Guitarra" and loved it.
+The setting was quite intimate with limited seating so everyone could be close to the stage.
 The performance lasted about one hour and we were very impressed with the artists.
-The dance really stood out for me, as we could see the emotion painted on the dancer's face, and we could feel it through the intensity of her rhythm.
+The dance stood out for me, as we could see the emotion painted on the dancer's face, and we could feel it through the intensity of her rhythm.
 This was a real highlight and an authentic experience not to be missed!

 Finally, Seville is a great place to eat and drink!
 There are plenty of tapas bars around, and many restaurants serving Spanish and North African cuisines.
 If you are curious about the latter and haven't been to the Middle East or Africa, I highly recommend sampling some here.
-For a special occasion, I also highly recommend booking a table at the San Fernando (this is the restaurant in the Alphonso XIII hotel - the best hotel in the city).
-The setting is marvelous, with a beautiful inner-courtyard featuring lovely tiles and a fountain, the food is delicious and the service top-notch.
+For a special occasion, I also highly recommend booking a table at the San Fernando (this is the restaurant in the Alphonso XIII Hotel - the best hotel in the city).
+The setting is marvellous, with a beautiful inner courtyard featuring lovely tiles and a fountain, the food is delicious and the service is top-notch.